No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/definition-of-object-concept.md

-Concept C is defined as a set of semantic morphisms
+Concept C is defined as a set of semantic morphisms.
 C = { a₁_vec, a₂_vec, ..., aₙ_vec }

 This is related to Yoneda's lemma